Every year, many hot tubs are discarded because of

 Flex-Fit means that you can mount the heater assembly on the bottom, on top, or virtually any position in between!

-Flex Fit heater manifolds are corded, and so can even be unbolted from the control box for total plumbing flexibility!
+Flex Fit heater manifolds are corded, and can even be unbolted from the control box for total plumbing flexibility!

 Direct-to-Pump Mounting Rite-Angle Heater